shadzic/ESMT_2024_DataScraping_Students/README.md

 <div style="page-break-after: always; break-after: page;"></div>

-## Create your own branch in the student-code repo
+## Create your own branch in the Students repo

 Once the `ESMT_2024_DataScraping_Students` folder is open in VS Code create your own branch by following these steps: